Utah Tech University

 Fees:

-Includes access to all sessions on UT campus, dinner on Friday evening, Lunch on Saturday, and a ticket to the UT Symphonic Band concert on Friday.
-A ticket to the UT Football game may be included if requested (this will be done separately by email in October.
+Includes access to all sessions on UT campus, lunch and dinner on Saturday, and a ticket to the UT Symphonic Band concert on Friday.

 Professional Development: